 I am posting this 5 days late!
 Not that this was a tedious recipe to make.
 It was infact very easy and quick.
 Because I am allergic to nuts, I regularly make fruit butters to use as spreads.
 I have made apple butter a lot of times before and I like mixing it with other fruits.

+This time I mixed it with some tamarind paste for a distinctive sweet and sour taste.
 I really like this combination and more often I find myself eating a spoonful as dessert rather than a breakfast spread!
 The slight sour taste also makes it really good to use as a dipping sauce with corn chips or poppadums!

 For this recipe I used Irish Bramley apples.
 Bramley apples are usually slightly larger than a common regular apple and they have a tangy taste.
 They are mostly used as cooking apples in pies or crumbles.